This page will help you understand Florida alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Note that “ABC” stores in Florida are not government monopolies.
 They are independent, competitive, tax-paying businesses with “ABC” as their name.

 People must be 21 or older to buy alcohol.
 Even a first offense is a crime.
 It’s jail for 60 days and a fine of $500.
-A second offense can lead to jail for up to one year and a $1,000 fine.
+A second offense is jail for up to one year and a $1,000 fine.

 Using a fake ID to buy, or attempt to buy, alcohol is a crime.
 It’s punishable with prison for up to five years and a fine up to $5,000.